DJMare/express_Sequelize_ProvideDataToTheFrontEnd/README.md

     nodemon

-WEB BROWSER
+POSTMAN

-(28) Navigate to localhost3000/actors to view.
+(28) Navigate to localhost3000/actors in Postman to view data.

 NODEMON NOTE